 Dr Bruce Syme strongly supports our college due to the very high standard of our training and in particular the emphasis we have on anatomy and physiology.
-Now I can hear you cringe and say ‘this is a big subject and I did not do very well at school and I am frightened of these subjects as I feel I may fail’.
-Well do not worry, as you will only be as good as your teacher and she is fantastic, so you will be brilliant.
+Now I can hear you cringe and say ‘this is a big subject and I did not do very well at school and I am a little worried about these subjects.
+Do not worry, as you will be guided and supported throughout your course.

 Well this is fun.
 Learning Latin and Greek; two new languages and ones that are great fun to learn.
 A challenge?
 Yes, absolutely!
 The superficial muscles of the horse provides movement and support and it is these very muscles you are going to influence more than any others.
 We teach these a few at a time and it is likened to how does the mouse eat the elephant?
 A bite at a time.
 How do you study complex anatomy?
 A step at a time.
 Easy!

 Movement and exercise creates dynamic changes in the structure and function of the horse.
 Exercise physiology is a subject that will drive home the therapeutic benefits of massage as you work with your horse, or a horse under your care in exercise conditions.